 The project has brought benefits besides knowledge.
 One is that it boosts the self-esteem and self-confidence of the students who request the classes.
 When the school managers from the Public School Anecondes Alves Ferreira in Diadema (state of São Paulo) received a call from Quero na Escola to check the feasibility of attending a workshop requested by the third-year high school student Aderson da Silva Vieira, who made the request, he soon began receiving lots of compliments on his initiative.
 After the lecture, which was about how to reduce crime, Aderson got even more appreciation from his teachers and fellow students.
 “Until that day, I was a shy and ashamed person,” says the student.
 “Later, I made new friends, I was called to attend a meeting about professions in high school and I learned to overcome my shyness, to expose my ideas and to believe in my strength.”

 Subjects like the one chosen by Aderson surprised the portal team, which anticipated that art, music, photography and creative writing would be the most requested workshops.
 In the past six months, however, sensitive issues, such as depression, self-mutilation, and suicide, have sparked even more attention and interest.
-“We have already done some classes about it, but we know that only initiatives such as Quero no Escola will not solve such problems,” says Rodrigues.
+“We have already done some classes about it, but we know that only initiatives such as Quero no Escola will not solve such problems on their own,” says Rodrigues.

 It may seem counter-intuitive, but the counselor who has given birth to a public school support network hopes that one day the project will no longer be necessary.
 In Rodrigues’ dream, shared by so many other volunteers, schools will know that they only need make public the desire for knowledge to bring forth a group of collaborators willing to work for the same cause.